-Fraud: A positive act resulting from a willful intent to deceive another with the purpose of depriving him of his rights or property.

-Generals Terms & Conditions: Standard clauses and requirements incorporated into all solicitations (IFB/RFP) and resulting contracts which are derived from laws, or administrative procedures.
-(Also called Boiler Plate)

-Generic Specification: A specification identified by commodity type only.

-- Goods: All material, equipment, supplies, printing, and automated data processing hardware and software. - Good Faith: Honesty in fact in the conduct or transaction concerned. - Grant: The furnishing by a grantor of assistance, whether financial or otherwise, to a person or unit of government to support a program authorized by law.
+- Fraud: A positive act resulting from a willful intent to deceive another with the purpose of depriving him of his rights or property. - Generals Terms & Conditions: Standard clauses and requirements incorporated into all solicitations (IFB/RFP) and resulting contracts which are derived from laws, or administrative procedures.
+(Also called Boiler Plate) - Generic Specification: A specification identified by commodity type only. - Goods: All material, equipment, supplies, printing, and automated data processing hardware and software. - Good Faith: Honesty in fact in the conduct or transaction concerned. - Grant: The furnishing by a grantor of assistance, whether financial or otherwise, to a person or unit of government to support a program authorized by law.
 It does not include an award whose primary purpose is to procure and end product, whether in the form of supplies, services, or construction; a contract resulting from such an award is not a grant but a procurement contract. - Gratuity: A payment, loan, subscription, advance, deposit of money, services, or anything of more than nominal value, present or promised, unless consideration of substantially equal or greater value is received.
 See "Code of Ethics". - Gratuitous Offer: An uninvited condition or provision submitted by a bidder or offeror; an unnecessary or unwarranted submission. - Informality: A minor defect or variation of the bid or proposal from the exact requirements of the IFB or RFP, which does not affect the price, quality, quantity, or delivery schedule for the goods, services or construction being procured. - Informal Bid: An unsealed competitive offer conveyed by letter, telephone, telegram, or other means. - Inspection: Critical examination and/or testing of items to determine whether they have been received in the proper quantity and in the proper condition and to verify that they conform to the applicable specification. - Inspection Report: A report to inform the procurement authority of the quality or condition of the items delivered. - Invitation for Bid: A request, verbal or written, which is made to prospective suppliers requesting the submission of a bid on commodities or services.
-This includes all documents, whether attached or incorporated by reference, utilized for soliciting bids. - Item: Any product, material, or service. - Late Bid or Proposal: A bid or proposal which is received at the place designated in the IFB after the hour established by the invitation as the time by which all bids or proposals must be received. - Latent Defect: A defect that could not be discovered by ordinary and reasonable inspection. - Lead Time: The period of time from date of ordering to date of delivery which the buyer must reasonably allow the vendor to prepare goods for shipment. - Lease: A contract conveying from one person (lessor) to another (lessee) real estate or personal property for a term in return for a specified rent or other compensation. - Lease Purchase Agreement: A rental contract in which the renting party's periodic payments or parts thereof are applied both to fulfill the rental obligation and as installments for eventual ownership of the commodity upon completion of the agreement.
+This includes all documents, whether attached or incorporated by reference, utilized for soliciting bids. - Item: Any product, material, or service. - Late Bid or Proposal: A bid or proposal which is received at the place designated in the IFB after the hour established by the invitation as the time by which all bids or proposals must be received. - Latent Defect: A defect that could not be discovered by ordinary and reasonable inspection.